joshstephenson/Wordle-Solver/README.md

 # Python Wordle Solver
+This is a Python script to solve Wordle in as few guesses as possible.
+The goal is to solve all 2315 answer words in 6 guesses or fewer.
+Currently, there are 11 words that require 7 guesses.

 ## What is Wordle?
-This is a Python script to solve the [NYTimes Wordle](https://www.nytimes.com/games/wordle/index.html) in least possible guesses.
-Wordle is a 5-letter word guessing game where the player must guess a target word in six guesses.
-For each attempt, the player enters a 5-letter word and receives feedback for each letter:
+[Wordle](https://www.nytimes.com/games/wordle/index.html) is a five letter English word guessing game where the player must guess a target word in six guesses.
+For each attempt, the player enters a five letter word and receives feedback for each letter:
 - Correct letters not in their correct positions will be marked yellow.
 - Correct letters in their correct positions will be marked green.
 - Letters that are not included in the target word will be marked gray.